Image: “Hospitality Refused” by Jan Massys

 That family space would often sit slightly higher than the animals area under the same roof so the mangers could be at the edge of the single living room and the animals can be kept a little separated, but still graze within the shelter of same building.
 (There is a Greek word for an inn where strangers could pay to be fed and have somewhere to sleep – “Pandocheion”.
 That occurs later in Luke in the parable of the Good Samaritan (Luke 10:34).
 The other mention of kataluma is for the room used for the last supper (Luke 22:11).

-It was into that family room, with mangers at its edge, that Joseph and Mary were welcomed as “there was no room for them in the kataluma”.
-Bethlehem was already busy, the family’s spare guest room was already full.
-All Joseph needed to mention were some of his family connections and the hospitality of their Bethlehem family meant they wouldn’t turn them away.
+It was into that family room, with mangers at its edge, that Joseph and Mary were welcomed as “there was no room for them in the kataluma”.the guest room – that was already occupied – but they were very welcome to join the family in their normal area.
+Bethlehem was already busy so the family’s spare guest room was already full.
+But all Joseph needed to mention were some of his family connections and the hospitality of their Bethlehem family meant they wouldn’t turn them away.
 They welcomed them fully into their family – because they were family.

 I found myself pondering the similarity of Joseph and Mary’s welcome to the one we get from God in the Gospel.